 Dr. habil.
 Andrea Timár

 I am Associate Professor (PhD.
 Habil.) at the Department of English at Eötvös Loránd University.
 I hold MAs in English and French.
 I am currently the head of the Doctoral Program in Modern English and American Literature and Culture.
 I am interested in the frontiers of literature, philosophy, and critical theory.
 During my doctoral years, I studied at the University of Leuven and Royal Holloway, University of London.
 My monograph Cultivation, Addiction, Habits (Palgrave, 2015. paperback: 2017) was nominated for the First Book Prize by the British Association for Romantic Studies.
 In 2019/2020, I was a research fellow at the CEU Institute for Advanced Studies, doing research on dehumanization (with a focus on the literary representations of perpetrators), and the literary implications of Hannah Arendt’s work.
 Between 2015 and 2019, I led the T.H.E (The Human Enigma) Doctoral Research Group.
 The volumes we edited together are: "Cultural and Critical Theories of Addiction" (Helikon 2016/1); "Dehumanization: the figure of the perpetrator in literature, film, and philosophy" (Helikon 2019/1); "Human Boundaries / Boundaries of the Human" (HJEAS 2020/4).
 My habilitation dissertation, a volume of essays, is entitled The Human Form (Eötvös Publishing House, 2020).
 I have been an editor of the journal The AnachronisT (from 1998) and Helikon Literary and Cultural Studies Review (from 2021).
+In 2022, I am the recipient of a grant offered by the Hungarian Academy of Sciences for the publication of a paper in a high impact journal.
 I am married, and have two sons, Jonatán (2014) and Vilmos (2017).

 I wrote my PhD in British Romanticism, on the writings of S.T Coleridge's, being interested in the crossroads of literature, philosophy, and politics.
 I the past few years, I have been dealing with the broader issue of the “human”, with posthumanisms, and, recently, dehumanization, with a special focus on perpetrators, and the questions of sympathy/empathy.
 I am currently studying Hannah Arendt’s work, more particularly, the role of literature and the aesthetic in Arendt’s political philosophy.